Algorithmic-Game-Theory/Evolutionary_Game_Stock_Market/README.md

 - Download the Python Installer Package.
 - Follow the steps to install python and set its environment up on your system.

+## Installation of required packages

+We have used the following external packages for building our scripts -
+1. Pandas : For parsing stock data smoothly from csv files
+2. Matplotlib : For visualising the wealth of each player on plots
+3. Numpy : For using numpy standard arrays as against Python heterogenous lists

+In order to install these packages, follow these steps -

+1. Open the terminal on your system.
+2. Execute the following command/script in a .bat file - `pip install pandas & pip install numpy & pip install maplotlib`